gbfrancisco/gbfrancisco.github.io/essays/questions-are-for-the-ignorant-not-for-the-lazy.md

 Not everyone is expected to find solutions by themselves, and people out there are willing to help if the person who asked the question showed effort in solving the problem first.
 I believe that cooperation and teamwork allow for better learning experience and it is never wrong to rely on others for help.
 Although, if that person tries to obtain answers the *easy way*, it will only display laziness and arrogance, and most people will have minimal tolerance for lackluster effort.

-### What do you include in the question?
+### Be detailed, and provide the right information.

 On the other hand, people should include more details when forming questions.
 This way, others who (kindly enough) give attention to such questions are not left guessing the actual problem.
 Not only does it waste time for those people who try to answer, but it also aggravates them.
 The person asking should at least add his code, or type a paragraph explaining his progress and struggles.
 This way, it would be easier to diagnose the problem and formulate possible solutions.
-[Here's an example]():
+[Here's an example](https://stackoverflow.com/questions/49124849/can-someone-help-me-with-this-algorithm):

 *The original unedited post did not include the person's code so I had to exclude it.*